 WHD continues to build and strengthen strategic partnerships with organizations that work closely with underserved communities and completed its milestone of delivering an interactive Community Outreach and Planning Resource Specialists (CORPS) map to support stakeholder and public engagement on 01/04/2023.
 WHD has also developed a prototype equity index to identify specific geographic areas where the workforce is particularly vulnerable.
-In Q2 of FY 2023 WHD developed protocols and began piloting the index for outreach and media strategies as part of implementation of its strategic initiatives.
+In Q2, WHD developed protocols and began piloting use of the equity index for outreach and media.
+In Q3, WHD also began piloting use of the equity index for enforcement.
+WHD completed another milestone in Q3 when it presented data and methods from the pilot of the equity index to other DOL agencies during the DOL Equity Board meeting on 06/15/2023.
+That presentation also led to some follow-up conversations with other agencies.